japalbornoz/NOC-Mini-Project-01-Monitoring-Incident-Workflow/monitoring/alert-configuration.md

 ## 1. Objective

-This section documents how alerting was configured in PRTG to notify the operator when monitored devices or sensors enter a warning or down state.
+This section documents how alert visibility was configured in PRTG to identify monitored devices or sensors entering a warning or down state.

-The goal is to simulate a basic NOC alerting workflow where monitoring events generate actionable incidents.
+The goal is to simulate a basic NOC alerting workflow where monitoring events become visible operational issues requiring investigation.

 ---

 ## 2. Alerting Approach

-Alerts in PRTG are triggered when a sensor changes state, such as:
+PRTG generates alerts based on sensor state changes.
+In this lab, alert visibility was based on built-in sensor status monitoring within the PRTG web console.

+Sensor state interpretation:

-- Up → normal operation
+- Up (green) → normal operation
-- Warning → threshold exceeded
+- Warning (yellow) → non-critical issue or threshold condition
-- Down → device or service unavailable
+- Down (red) → device or monitored metric unavailable

 For this lab, alerting focused primarily on:
 - device unreachability
 - sensor down state
-- basic incident visibility from the monitoring console
+- visible alarm conditions in the monitoring console

 ---

 ## 3. Notification / Alert Configuration

-Alerting was configured within PRTG using built-in sensor status and alarm visibility in the web console.
+Alerting was configured using built-in PRTG alarm visibility and sensor state changes in the web console.

 Configured behavior:
 - Sensors generate visible alarms when they enter a Down state
-- Warning and Down states are visible from the device tree and alarm view
+- Warning and Down states are visible in the device tree and alarm view
 - The PRTG web console acts as the primary alert display for this lab

 Current lab status: